Quadratic Discriminant Analysis by Projection: Numerical Studies

 The number of features is set to \(p = 50\).
 In each model, sample sizes are set to \(n = 200,300,400,500\) and 600 for training, with \(n/2\) samples in each class.
-A test set with 500 samples in each class is used for calculating classification errors.
-In Tables~\ref{tab:simulation-1}-\ref{tab:simulation-5}, we report the average classification errors (in percentage) with standard errors, based on 100 replicates for each scenario.
-In models 2 and 5, the model parameters are generated once, and all replicates are independently generated from the same model.
+A test set with 500 observations in each class is used for calculating classification errors.
+In Tables~\ref{tab:simulation-1}-\ref{tab:simulation-7}, we report the average classification errors (in percentage) with standard errors, based on 100 replicates for each scenario.
+In models 2, 5, 6 and 7, the model parameters are generated once, and all replicates are independently generated from the same model.

 For models 1 and 2, the LDA assumption of equal covariance matrices is satisfied.
 LDA performs well, and our method performs similarly to LDA\@.
 RDA performs better than LDA for model 1, due to the diagonal covariance structure.
 For models 3 and 4, the data are heteroscedastic, and there is only one useful direction for classification.
 As a result, our method (QDAP) performs the best.
 The LDA-based methods performs much worse due to the unequal covariance structure.
 The standard QDA suffers from small sample sizes.
 DAP method performs reasonably well and ranks in the second place.
 Model 5 represents a more general heteroscedastic setting.
 In this case, our method is suboptimal to QDA if the sample size is big enough.
 However, our method could outperform QDA when the sample size is moderate, due to the bias-variance trade-off.
 As a result, our method performs best in Table~\ref{tab:simulation-5} for all sample sizes in the given range.
+To demonstrate the robustness of our algorithm for non-Gaussian data, we consider models 6 and 7, which are similar to models 2 and 5 except that multivariate $t$ distributions with 3 degrees of freedom are employed.
+In model 6, LDA performs the best, while our method performs similarly to LDA in terms of both classification error and its standard error.
+For model 7, three QDA-based methods are better than LDA-based methods and our method achieves the best accuracy.
+We conclude from these two examples that our method is similar to LDA and other methods in terms of robustness to heavy-tailed data.